-Bulimia nervosa is an eating disorder characterized by separate episodes of binge eating followed by “makeup” measures taken to avoid gaining weight and/or to induce weight loss, such as purging.
+Bulimia nervosa, also called bulimia, is an extreme and potentially fatal eating disorder characterized by separate episodes of binge eating followed by “makeup” measures taken to avoid gaining weight and/or to induce weight loss, such as purging.

 Bulimia nervosa tends to develop during adolescence and early adulthood, and the male to female ratio is 1:10.
 People who have a family history of bulimia nervosa are more likely to develop this condition.